4.1.2 Decisions made under the CSA Act to which a person may object

 On this page

 A parent or non-parent carer may object to particular decisions made under the CSA Act.
-A person cannot apply to the AAT for an AAT first review of a decision unless they have already objected to that decision.
-In most cases, a person cannot apply to court about a child support assessment unless they have already objected to a decision about that assessment and have also sought an AAT first review.
+A person generally cannot apply to the ART for review of a decision unless they have already objected to that decision.
+In most cases, a person cannot apply to court about a child support assessment unless they have already objected to a decision about that assessment and have also sought review by the ART.

 CSRC Act section 80(1) provides that parties to an assessment can object to the following decisions by the Registrar that were made under the CSA Act: